-Lykan has been named after a mythical species of wolf with transforming powers.
-Its carbon-fiber bodywork looks like a convertible, with a highly angular design, diamond-encrusted LED headlights and a distinctive rear spoiler.
+Lykan has been named after a mythical species of a wolf with transforming powers.
+Its carbon-fiber bodywork looks like a convertible, with a highly angular design, diamond-encrusted LED headlights, and a distinctive rear spoiler.

 The rear-mounted Lykan twin-turbocharged engine sends spirited 780 horsepower to the rear wheels via a six-speed manual sequential gearbox, with a top speed of 245 mph.

 The driver-focused cabin is decked out in carbon fiber and comes with a full rack of amenities that include a 3D infotainment control system.